Diskcat

 16 and 32 Bit Versions

-There are certain differences between 16 and 32 bit versions: (as of 2008, the 16 bit version is no longer supported.
+There are certain differences between 16 and 32 bit versions:

-FILE ACCESS TIME: Using any version of Diskcat with any of the following options: (-h, -z, +h, --hash or -c) will alter the last access date on an NTFS or WIN95 file system.
+FILE ACCESS TIME: Using any version of Diskcat with any of the following options: (-h, -z, +h, or -c) will alter the last access date on an NTFS file system.
 This may cause an evidentiary problem for some investigations.
 (See It’s About Time in the hash.exe documentation for a full explanation.)

 The 32 bit NT version can be set to replace the original last access time of the file if the -R option is used.
 (This can also be accomplished with an environment variable of RESET.)
 When running the program without one of the options that “OPENS” a file the last access date is not altered.
 (You can verify this for yourself before using it on evidence.
-The command <mdir.exe> with the -ta option can be used to verify last access times of files on NTFS.)
+The command <mdir.exe> can be used to verify last access times of files on NTFS.)

 Top